-In the Grade 6 Social Studies program, students examine how participation in the democratic process is a means for governments and citizens to affect change in their communities.
+In the Grade 6 Social Studies program, students examine how participation in the democratic process is a means for governments and residents to affect change in their communities.
 They explore how democratic principles and ideals are reflected in the structure and functions of local and provincial governments.
 Various research methods are also explored as part of the math unit on Statistics and Probability.
 This toolkit can be connected to the following learning outcomes:

-Citizens Participating in Decision Making
+Calgarians Participating in Decision Making

-Students will demonstrate an understanding and appreciation of the dynamic relationship between governments and citizens as they participate in an annual Citizen Satisfaction Survey and increase their understanding of how citizen input is used in decision making.
+Students will demonstrate an understanding and appreciation of the dynamic relationship between governments and residents as they participate in an annual survey about quality of life and service delivery, and increase their understanding of how input from residents is used in decision making.